 The Food and Democracy Project seeks to lessen the dependence of the Humboldt community on corporate agribusiness by connecting them with healthier, more democratic food systems.

-Democracy Unlimited supports and encourages participation in other CSA programs, as well as community gardens and other sustainable and democratic food systems.
+★ Democracy Unlimited also supports and encourages participation in other CSA programs, as well as community gardens and other sustainable and democratic food systems.
+Check out our complete list of all the CSA Farms in Humboldt County.

-★ Check out the Food and Democracy Networking Group on this website to stay informed or get involved.
+★ Make use of the Food and Democracy Networking Group on this website to stay informed or get involved.

 The Humboldt County Independent Business Alliance (HumIBA) is no longer in operation.
 The following information about this discontinued project is provided for historical purposes.